Airfoil: Airfoil terminology

+In two-dimensional flow around a uniform wing of infinite span, the slope of the lift curve is determined primarily by the trailing edge angle.
+The slope is greatest if the angle is zero; and decreases as the angle increases.
+For a wing of finite span, the aspect ratio of the wing also significantly influences the slope of the curve.
+As aspect ratio decreases, the slope also decreases.

 Thin airfoil theory

 Thin airfoil theory is a simple theory of airfoils that relates angle of attack to lift for incompressible, inviscid flows.
 It was devised by German mathematician Max Munk and further refined by British aerodynamicist Hermann Glauert and others in the 1920s.
 The theory idealizes the flow around an airfoil as two-dimensional flow around a thin airfoil.
 It can be imagined as addressing an airfoil of zero thickness and infinite wingspan.

 Thin airfoil theory was particularly notable in its day because it provided a sound theoretical basis for the following important properties of airfoils in two-dimensional inviscid flow: